 If you’re experiencing sexual stamina issues and think they could be linked to a mental health issue, you may want to consider taking part in therapy.

 You don’t have to spend the entire time talking about your penis (unless you want to) — meeting with a therapy provider is a great way to learn new strategies for successfully dealing with feelings of anxiety, stress, and worry.

 Among the most effective forms of therapy for anxiety is cognitive behavioral therapy (CBT), which can help anxious people learn to stop their anxiety spirals before things get out of hand (or go limp in it).

 Keeping an eye on the clock can make sex less enjoyable for everyone, so if you’re cumming too fast, the ultimate goal is to get your head back in the game.

 Whether you suffer from premature ejaculation or just feel like you often reach orgasm too early when you have sex, it’s normal to occasionally have worries about your sexual stamina.

-To increase your stamina and delay ejaculation, try using the squeeze or stop-start techniques, switching to a thicker type of condom, or using a topical anesthetic wipe or spray on your penis to reduce sensitivity during sex.
+Some solutions don’t require a healthcare provider’s help.
+The squeeze or stop-start techniques, switching to a thicker type of condom, or using a topical anesthetic wipe or spray on your penis to reduce sensitivity during sex.

+There are more options available when you ask for help.
 If these techniques don’t seem to work for you, you may want to try reaching out to a healthcare provider to discuss other options.